takamotobiz/blog.geolonia.com/about.md

 ---
 layout: page
-title: About Me
+title: About Us
-description: This is what I do.
+description: This is what we do.
 background: '/img/bg-index.jpg'
 ---